Glycogen Storage Disease in Children

 If you are pregnant and concerned about GSD, your healthcare provider may do some tests before your baby is born (prenatal tests) to check for GSD.

-How is glycogen storage disease treated?
+How is glycogen storage disease treated in a child?

 Treatment will vary depending on what type of GSD your child has.